Robert-Beier/jitsi-speaker-stats-exporter/README.md

 The extension has been submitted for the Chrome Web Store but is currently in the audit state.
 I'll add a link here as soon as it's been published.

+## Why the application was created

+The extension was created because a friend's organization provides voluntary web seminars for old people.
+The organization needs to prove this to the sponsors.
+It's a German organization.

 ## Limitations

 - This extension only works on https://meet.jit.si right now.